Libero Corso Bovio: Life

 Libero Corso Bovio was born in Milan on 5 May 1948.
 His father was Giovanni Bovio, one of the leading Milanese lawyers, who died in the 1970s.
 His grandfather was the poet and musician Libero Bovio (1883–1942), while his great-grandfather was the philosopher Giovanni Bovio (1837–1903).
 Among his ancestors is also Francesco Maria Bovio (about 1750–1830), a lawyer and professor of literature and law at the University of Altamura who actively participated in the revolutionary movements of Neapolitan Republic of 1799 and the Altamuran Revolution (1799).

 Libero Corso Bovio graduated in law in 1971 at the age of 24 with 110/110 cum laude from the University of Milan.
 He also became a journalist in 1970.
-Over time, he became a well-known and talented lawyer, and worked in a well-known office specialising in press laws and criminal law.
+Over time, he became a well-known lawyer, and worked in a well-known office specialising in press laws and criminal law.
 He was also married to lawyer Rita Percile.